 A Stage Two Complaint should be made no later than 3 months from the student being aware of the incident/sequence of events giving rise to the complaint.
 A complaint received after this deadline will only be accepted at the discretion of the Head of Student Conduct & Appeals (or nominee).

 A Student Complaint Form should be submitted to Student Conduct & Appeals for a formal investigation to be undertaken.
-The outcome of the investigation will normally be communicated to the student within 21 days of receipt.
+The outcome of the investigation will normally be communicated to the student within 25 working days of receipt.

 Office of the Independent Adjudicator

 Following completion of a Stage Two Complaint, students may submit a Stage Three Appeal in the instance that they are dissatisfied with the previous outcome.
 Stage Three Appeals must be submitted on a Complaint Appeal Form to Student Conduct & Appeals within 14 days of the date of the Stage Two Complaint outcome letter.

 In accordance with the G31 Regulation, the Vice-Principal (Education) will allow an appeal to be heard, if s/he is satisfied that one or both of the following grounds are met: